-The Stage 2 workshop focuses on business models.
 In the Stage 2 workshop, teams learn how to develop and validate a business model.

 Following the Stage 2 workshop, E-Teams will receive tactical coaching from NCIIA to guide them towards successful validation of their business model and completion of key milestones.
 Teams will be grouped by technology sector and will be required to participate in 6 coaching sessions via conference call.
 Full participation in the Stage 2 workshop and regular participation in 6 scheduled coaching sessions is a required component of Stage 2 funding.

 Note: Stage 1 E-Teams can click HERE for specific guidelines for submitting Stage 2 applications.

 Stage 3: Training and Investment Opportunity